I’ve watched all the Star Wars films.

 We also got British Blacktress Thandie Newton cast as ‘Val‘, and current African American actor/creative genius of the moment Donal Glover cast as a young Lando Calrissian (originally played by Billy Dee Williams in The Empire Strikes Back and Return of the Jedi).

 Is Solo any good?
 Erm… it’s OK.
 I’d say it was fair to middling.
-It’s a decent watch, Ehrenreich gives a decent young Hans Solo, he bears a vague and plausible resemblance to Harrison Ford which helps.
-We learn how Hans Solo got his name, we get to see how he meets Chewie, how he comes to own his beloved Millennium Falcon and we’re planted the seeds of his rebel character.
-There are a few ‘if you know, you know’ references to previous Star Wars films to keep the fanboys and girls happy and smug.
+It’s watchable.
+Ehrenreich gives a decent young Hans Solo, he bears a vague and plausible resemblance to Harrison Ford which helps.
+We learn how Hans Solo got his name, we get to see how he meets Chewie, how he comes to own his beloved Millennium Falcon and

 The cast collectively does a great job.
 Though I appreciate Glover in most things he does, I wasn’t sure if I believed him as Lando from the trailer, but he definitely played the role well, cool, suave, arrogant and funny without being Glover doing Lando.
 He’s convincing.
 Then of course Newton as Val, with her being the first woman of colour in a clear leading role in the franchise, it was great to see her kick arse.
 However (bruh!?)… and I’ll leave it at that.